jackieli19/jackieli19.github.io/_teaching/UW-Finance-I.md

 location: "Waterloo, Canada"
 ---

 The course introduces options and other derivative securities in different asset classes.
 The main focus is on methods of pricing in a multi-period setting, but continuous-time models are also discussed.
-Topics may include no-arbitrage pricing theory, the fundamental theory of asset pricing, complete and incomplete markets,and pricing of complex financial instruments.
+Topics may include no-arbitrage pricing theory, the fundamental theory of asset pricing, complete and incomplete markets, and pricing of complex financial instruments.